 For those individual schemes in deficit, the resulting net liabilities are recognised in provisions.
+The pension scheme was in a surplus position at year end.

-For those individual schemes in surplus, an asset is recognised in the balance sheet to the extent that the Group can realise an economic benefit, in the form of a refund or a reduction in future contributions, at some point during the life of the scheme or when the scheme liabilities are settled.
+For those individual schemes in surplus, an asset is recognised in the balance sheet to the extent that the Company can realise an economic benefit, in the form of a refund or a reduction in future contributions, at some point during the life of the scheme or when the scheme liabilities are settled.